-

 Yes, the system worked in my murder case.
 My client got a lawyer, her lawyer got a hearing, and the murder charge against her was dismissed.
 Think about how important those fundamental rights of due priocess were to her.
 And think what their denial must be like for the immigrants being swept off our streets and held in ICE detention without them.
 Our rights aren’t meant to protect criminals, they’re meant to protect all of us.
 As one of my law professorsonce said fifty years ago, we have the worst system of justice in the world, except for all the others.
 Catchy, but we can do better.

-• Best Closing Argument I Ever Heard
+Best Closing Argument I Ever Heard

 Judge Weston Houck wasn’t a Federal Court judge any normal lawyer would want to fuck around with.
 His sharp tongue and quick wrath could wither the most hardened of litigators.
 But Bobby Howe wasn’t a normal lawyer.
-He probably had no business practicing law in the Federal Court in the first place but was hied by the secretary of the local Longshoreman’s Association accused in a union corruption trial of keeping the books for a scheme to sell Charleston union memberships to out of state wannabe longshoremen.
-The alleged scheme worked like this: a person couldn’t work on the docks unless they’ were a member of the local ILA union, unless all the local ILA members were already working, then an out of state ILA member could be chosen to work on a gang.
+He probably had no business practicing law in the Federal Court but was hied by the secretary of the local Longshoreman’s Association accused in a union corruption trial of keeping the books for an alleged scheme to sell Charleston union memberships to out of state wannabe longshoremen.
+The alleged scheme worked like this: a person couldn’t work on the docks unless they were a member of the local ILA union, unless all the local ILA members were already working, then an out of state ILA member could be chosen to work on a gang.
 New Orleans had more work than union members, so persons with a membership in an out of state union, like the Charleston ILA, could work pretty steady down in Louisiana.
 All it took was for some high ranking union official in Charleston to sell clandestine union memberships to persons from Louisiana for a hefty sum.
-The DOJ took a dim view of the practice and decided to indict the union officials in Charleston and New Orleans profiting from the scheme and for good measure charged Bobby’s client, the secretary of the Charleston union, to coerce her cooperation.
+The DOJ took a dim view of the practice and decided to indict the union officials in Charleston and New Orleans profiting from the scheme and, for good measure, charged Bobby’s client, the secretary of the Charleston union, to coerce her cooperation.

 And so the trial began.
 The more experienced lawyers busily examined and cross examined the witnesses and made objections, while Bobby bided his time not responding to the vast majority of the testimony and evidence that didn’t didn’t have anything to do with his client.
 Bobby didn’t know when the trial started but Judge Houck had a habit of asking if there was anything that needed to be brought to the Court’s attention before beginning the trail at the beginning of everyday and after every break.
 The first time Judge Houck asked if there was any matter that needed to be brought to the Court’s attention, Bobby stood right up and renewed his motion for a severance.
 Judge Houck turned about 3 shades of red darker and admonished Bobby that his motion for severance had been denied and should neither be raised nor reargued again in his courtroom.
 The next time the judge asked the same question, Bobby sheepishly said, “I know you already ruled on my motion but there was more testimony this morning that might have changed your mind and, since you asked, I’d like to renew my severance motion for the record.”
 That’ll be denied the judge intoned gravely with a look on his face that indicated he was wondering if Bobby was intentionally fucking with him.
 The judge added with an air of finality, your motion for a severance is preserved for the record and doesn’t need to be renewed over and over.

-Well, Bobby was, in fact, fucking with the Judge and, sure enough, after the next break, when the judge asked if there was anything that needed to be brought to the Court’s attention, Bobby just raised his hand and the prosecutor and other lawyers shook their heads in disbelief.
+Well, Bobby was, in fact, fucking with the Judge and, sure enough, after the next break, when the judge asked if there was anything that needed to be brought to the Court’s attention, Bobby just raised his hand as the prosecutor and other lawyers shook their heads in disbelief.
 That’ll be denied the judge barked without Bobby saying a word.
 But this continued throughout the trial.
 The judge would ask, Bobby indicate he wanted to renew his motion, the judge would threaten him with all manner of contempt of court, and Bobby would shoot back that the judge should stop asking if there was anything if he didn’t mean it.

 Judge Houck struggled to keep from losing his temper and saying something on the record that could get him reversed on appeal.
 He decided to make a joke out it.
 He started making and denying Bobby’s motion before Bobby could say anything.
 He would say, “Is there anything other than Mr. Howe’s motion for a severance which is denied” that needs to be brought to the Court’s attention before we resume testimony.”
 Bobby would respond with a nonverbal exaggerated shrug with a look of hurt on his face that drew sympathy from everyone in the courtroom except for the Judge.